 When it comes to credit, the most important rule is this: don’t bite off more than you can chew.
 If you're worried about taking on more debt — or if you're aware that you struggle to pay down your credit cards and you're concerned a higher credit limit might be more harmful than beneficial — these are valuable flags to pay attention to.

-If you are struggling with debt and are concerned that your only options to dig your way out seem to be to take on more debt, visit us in branch and talk to an expert.
+If you are struggling with debt and are concerned that your only options to dig your way out seem to be to take on more debt, talk to an expert.
 We are here to help you find the best option available to you and give you peace of mind.

 We want to help you make the best decision for you and your family and to make a plan to become debt-free.